 From 1 July 2021, the way performance solutions or performance-based design solutions are prepared has changed.
 This includes the definition of Performance Solution and the addition of a Performance-Based Design Brief within the NCC Building Code of Australia 2019 Amendment 1.

-This process now requires designers to develop a Performance-Based Design Brief and have it approved by relevant stakeholders before an access consultant prepares a performance-based design solution.
+This process now requires designers to either develop or have developed most likely by an access consultant a Performance-Based Design Brief and have it approved by relevant stakeholders before an access consultant prepares a performance-based design solution.

 Vol 1 of the Building Code of Australia Amendment 1

 (4) Where a Performance Requirement is proposed to be satisfied by a Performance Solution, the following steps must be undertaken:

 (a) Prepare a performance-based design brief in consultation with relevant stakeholders.

 (b) Carry out analysis, using one or more of the Assessment Methods listed in (2), as proposed by the performance-based design brief.

 (c) Evaluate results from (b) against the acceptance criteria in the performance-based design brief

 (i) all Performance Requirements and/or Deemed-to-Satisfy Provisions identified through A2.2(3) or A2.4(3) as applicable; and